Facebook’s AI speeds up natural language processing without additional training

-Natural language models typically have to solve two tough problems: Mapping sentence prefixes to fixed-sized representations and using the representations to predict the next word in the text.
+Natural language models typically have to solve two tough problems: mapping sentence prefixes to fixed-sized representations and using the representations to predict the next word in the text.
 In a recent paper, researchers at Facebook AI Research assert that the first problem — the mapping problem — might be easier than the prediction problem, a hypothesis they build upon to augment language models with a “nearest neighbors” retrieval mechanism.
 They say it allows rare patterns to be memorized and that it achieves a state-of-the-art complexity score (a measure of vocabulary and syntax variety) with no additional training.

 As the researchers explain, language models assign probabilities to sequences of words, such that from a context sequence of tokens (e.g., words) they estimate the distribution (the probabilities of occurrence of different possible outcomes) over target tokens.
 The proposed approach — kNN-LM — maps a context to a fixed-length mathematical representation computed by the pre-trained language model.
-Given a training example, a key-value pair is defined, where the key is the mathematical representation of the context and the value is the target word
+Given a training example, a key-value pair is defined, where the key is the mathematical representation of the context and the value is the target word.

 At test time, kNN-LM takes an input context and generates an output distribution over next words and the context representation.
 It retrieves its nearest neighbors according to a distance function, at which point it computes a distribution over neighbors while aggregating probabilities for each vocabulary item across all its occurrences in the retrieved targets.